 Paddy O’Connell is a freelance creator and storyteller, and the host and co-writer of Safety Third podcast.
 When he’s not practicing Footloose inspired dance moves, Patrick Swayze-esque hair flips, and grooming his mustache to resemble Tom Selleck’s lip caterpillar, Paddy can be found in the mountains — mostly likely being a bit loud and doing something a lot weird.
 He is based in Carbondale, Colorado.
 Photo credit: Mike Thurk

-Roger Hennefeld and his wife moved to the Roaring Fork Valley in 1998 after he completed business school.
-A firm believer in 5Point, Roger believes everyone needs the spiritual uplift that being in nature brings, and fells that film and great social events are an amazing facilitator.
+Treasurer - Roger Hennefeld and his wife moved to the Roaring Fork Valley in 1998 after he completed business school.
+A firm believer in 5Point, Roger believes everyone needs the spiritual uplift that being in nature brings, and feels that film and great social events are an amazing facilitator.

 Arriving in the Roaring Fork Valley after graduating from the University of Denver, Summers has been an integral part of the community.
 Her love for the area is immeasurable.
 Her latest passion finds her in the art/photography scene while raising two beautiful daughters.

 Bodhi Stewart is a Principal Digital Product Designer at REI; leading innovation design for the Activity categories, specializing in cycle and run.
 Before joining REI, Bodhi designed experiences for an eclectic range of companies and startups including Asurion, Poolsuite, Philz Coffee, and Verizon.
 As a Latina, Bodhi cares deeply about making the outdoors an accessible and equitable place for all.
 As Jacques Cousteau once said “People protect what they love, they love what they understand and they understand what they are taught.” and she is motivated by that same desire to cultivate an enduring love of the outdoors in others so that they will strive to protect it.